ftschirpke/atium-lang/README.md

 SPDX-License-Identifier: MIT
 ```

+Exceptions, i.e. code derived from other people's work, are explicitly marked as such with an SPDX-License-Identifier
+and the source at the top of the source file or mentioned in the [[#Third-Party Code]] section below.

 #### Third-Party Code

 This project includes third-party code that is unmodified and licensed under the respective license: